Sorry, you need to enable JavaScript to visit this website.

 Ivan Ovchinnikov

 I am a Math & Physics student at UofT going into my 4th year.
-My academic interests are constantly changing; right now I am trying to learn more about mathematical gauge theory and quantum gravity.
-I am still undecided between choosing Math or Physics and doubt that I will be able to resolve this dilemma any time soon.
+My academic interests are constantly changing; right now I am trying to learn more about mathematical gauge theory.
 I spend much of my free time studying piano, reading about the history of science and organizing outreach events at UofT.

 Undergraduate at Harvard College